Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 • providers.tf file provides the Terraform and AWS provider version to use.

-• variables.tf defines the input each deployment requirements.
+• variables.tf defines the input for each deployment requirements.
 The Deploy the Guidance section details the input variables required in each AWS account.

 bash-3.2$ cd guidance-for-vpc-lattice-automated-dns-configuration-on-aws/deployment/networking_account